Jourdan Lewis: Professional career

+Pre-draft

-On January 10, 2017, it was reported that Lewis and teammates Chris Wormley and Ben Gedeon had all accepted their invitations to attend the 2017 Senior Bowl.
-On January 28, 2017, he recorded four combined tackles and displayed impressive coverage under Chicago Bears' head coach John Fox as a part of the North team who lost 16-15 to the South.
-As a top ten cornerback prospect, Lewis was invited to the NFL combine.
-He attended and performed the majority of drills, but opted to skip the short shuttle and three-cone drill.
-On March 18, he opted to participate at Michigan's Pro Day.
-Lewis chose to run his 40-yard dash (4.47), 20-yard dash (2.51), 10-yard dash (1.59), short shuttle (4.38), and three-cone drill (6.88) for representatives and scouts from all 32 NFL teams.
-Lewis' draft projections varied from as high as the second or third round to as low as the sixth or seventh round, mainly due to misdemeanor charges (of which he was later acquitted).
-He was ranked the sixth cornerback in the draft by NFL analyst Mel Kiper Jr. and the tenth best cornerback prospect in the draft by NFLDraftScout.com.
+On January 10, 2017, it was reported that Lewis had accepted his invitation to participate in the 2017 Senior Bowl.
+On January 28, 2017, he recorded four combined tackles and displayed impressive coverage under Chicago Bears head coach John Fox as a part of the North team who lost 16–15 to the South.
+As a top ten cornerback prospect, Lewis attended NFL Combine and performed the majority of drills, but opted to skip the short shuttle and three-cone drill.
+On March 18, he performed at Michigan's Pro Day and chose to run his 40-yard dash (4.47), 20-yard dash (2.51), 10-yard dash (1.59), short shuttle (4.38), and three-cone drill (6.88) for representatives and scouts from all 32 NFL teams.
+NFL draft analysts projections for Lewis varied from as high as the second or third round to as low as the sixth or seventh round, mainly due to misdemeanor charges (of which he was later acquitted).
+He was ranked the sixth cornerback in the draft by NFL analyst Mel Kiper Jr. and the tenth best cornerback prospect by DraftScout.com.

+Dallas Cowboys

+The Dallas Cowboys selected Lewis in the third round (92nd overall) of the 2017 NFL draft.
+He was the 14th cornerback selected in 2017 and was the second of three cornerbacks the Dallas Cowboys drafted.
+The Cowboys selected Chidobe Awuzie in the second round (60th overall) and Marquez White in the sixth round (216th overall).

 2017

-Lewis was selected by the Dallas Cowboys in the third round (92nd overall) of the 2017 NFL Draft.
-He was the 14th cornerback selected in 2017.
-On June 28, the Dallas Cowboys signed Lewis to a four-year, $3.24 million contract that includes a signing bonus of $753,428.
+On June 28, the Dallas Cowboys signed Lewis to a four–year, $3.24 million rookie contract that includes a signing bonus of $753,428.

-He was expected to compete with Orlando Scandrick, Chidobe Awuzie, Anthony Brown, and Nolan Carroll for a job as the starting cornerback, but suffered a hamstring injury during his first training camp practice and missed all of the preseason.
+He was expected to compete with Orlando Scandrick, Chidobe Awuzie, Anthony Brown, and Nolan Carroll for a job as a starting cornerback, but suffered a hamstring injury during his first training camp practice, causing him to be sidelined for the entire preseason.